Watch a 2 min video highlighting basic features of Mus2

-Notation software for microtonal works and Turkish maqam music
+Notation software for microtonal works, Turkish maqam music, Western classical music

-Mus2 (pronounced /muːsiki/) is a music application designed for the notation of microtonal works and Turkish maqam music.
+Mus2 (pronounced /muːsiki/) is a music application designed for the notation of microtonal works, Turkish maqam music and Western classical music.
 Tasks that require cumbersome workarounds in other notation software are extremely easy to accomplish in Mus2.

 Mus2 has been designed to make it easy to work with non-12-TET tunings and pitch systems, such as 53-TET used in Turkish music.

 In Mus2 you have complete freedom to define what pitches the lines and spaces of a staff represent–in absolute frequencies or in cents and as rationals, relative to the first pitch of a scale.
 Moreover, a scale can have any number of pitches.